jkmathes/histx/README.md

 		explore [tmpfile] - interactive searching of the index If [tmpfile] is provided, will write the selection (if any) to the tmp file.
+		prune             - allows you to mark entries to be pruned from the index via the explore interface
 ```

 ## Settings